zongorla/quizapp/README.md

 ### with docker
 execute script [buildandrun.sh]

-this will build the container and runs it.
+this will build the container and run it.

 After start you can access the site at http://localhost:3000